telerik/winforms-docs/gridview/exporting-data/export-to-csv.md

 This method offers excellent export performance.
 It creates a csv file and supports formatting events to allow customizing exported data.

->note The CSV export functionality is located in the __TelerikData.dll__ assembly.
+>tip The CSV export functionality is located in the __TelerikData.dll__ assembly.
 You need to include the following namespaces in order to access the types contained in TelerikData:
 * Telerik.WinControls.Data
 * Telerik.WinControls.UI.Export>
 >